Romain-Malinge/Stray-light-elimination/README.md

-# Stray-light-elimination
+# Stray-light-elimination for Photometric stereo pipeline
-Elimination of stray light using a neural network.